BytingBitz/pyscrapify/readme.md

 ## Installation:

 Currently this repository just uses a requirements.txt for dependency management.
-It is recommended to create a virtual environment, then `pip install -r requirements.txt` inside that virtual environment.
+It is recommended to create a virtual environment, then run `pip install -r requirements.txt` inside that virtual environment.
 You will also need Chrome installed on your computer.

 ## Configuration:

+On first usage of the scraper via `launcher.py` a `settings.yml` file will be created with default configuration loaded.
+Modifying the values in this YML file will override the default configurations defined and loaded in the utilities [settings.py](https://github.com/Jamal135/pyscrapify/blob/main/utilities/settings.py).
+See key configuration settings below:

+>**Settings**:
+>
+>* `PICK_OUTPUT_NAME`: Boolean True or False, if True name is generated, if False `launcher.py` will prompt you in CLI to enter a name.
+>* `GENERATED_OUTPUT_NAME_BASE`: String name for the scraper result outputs.
+A number will be added to the end to keep results unique.
+>* `RATE_LIMIT_DELAY`: Integer value for a sleep delay in seconds to minimise scraping activity impacts.
+See disclaimer before changing.
+>* `SELENIUM_LOGGING`: Boolean True or False, if True Selenium specific logs will be printed to CLI as they occur.
+Useful for some troubleshooting.
+>* `SELENIUM_HEADER`: Boolean True or False, if True Selenium will run with a header (browser you can see).
+Very useful for troubleshooting and scraper development.
+>* `DATA_STRICT`: Boolean True or False, if True the `scraper_controller.py` will allow some unexpected data and try work with it, whilst logging a warning.
+This risks the integrity of your data but may fix some issues.

 ## Using an Existing Scraper: